bhargav-patel/webexp/README.md

 Online quiz.

 Used:
-for back-end django with mysql database for front-end angular js and jquery for ui bootstrap material design
+for back-end django with mysql database<br />
+for front-end angular js and jquery<br />
+for ui bootstrap material design<br />

 This application was created for college techfest event.
 It is quiz but you can see next question only if you solve current.